ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 2) **Improved documentation, examples and training:** Better in-code documentation.
 Create a new repository with cookbooks that have "shovel ready" examples users can cut and paste.
 Continue to provide training at meetings and, where appropriate and cost effective, at institutions.
+A specific focus will be placed on engaging and increasing uptake amongst users of cloud radars.

 3) **Cartopy backend**: Extend the cartopy backend to the allow display of grid data.
 Improve radial data display.